denniszielke/phoenix/challenges.3.md

   - go-calc-backend
 - Get the source code for each app from [here](https://github.com/denniszielke/phoenix/tree/master/apps) (if you have not already cloned it in the first exercise).
 - Build the images for each app and push them to your container registry.
-- Create a deployment yaml file to decribe the desired state of your application including replicas of your backend service.
+- Create a deployment yaml file to describe the desired state of your application including replicas of your backend service.
 - Construct the deployment yaml file manually so that
   - the backend service can be found
   - the backend service is available internally only
   - the front end service is available from the internet
   - the correct image is being used
   - the upgrades happen using the rolling upgrade strategy
-- Apply the deployment file manually using kubectl
+- Apply the deployment file manually using `kubectl`
 - Get the public IP address and call the page of the frontend.

 ## 2. Automate yaml deployment via Azure DevOps